tiagoprn/devops/ansible_playbooks/centos-7/README.md

 - Development tools (compilers, git, python pip and other dependencies to build packages)
 - auditd rules: auditd is useful to monitor pretty much anything that happens on the linux kernel, prividing logs and watchs for interesting system calls (providing a hook into any system operation we could possibly want).
 It is also used as the logger for SELinux.
-- syslog-ng: log daemon, which centralizes logs from systemd, docker, auditd, fail2ban and the syslog logs into `/var/log/syslog-ng` as json files.
 - rclone: to backup data from/into S3-compatible storages.
 - suricata: an IDS, useful to report suspicious activity on the machine related to malware and other security threats (the idea is to scan against the most updated possible list of threats).
 - sysstat: to get performance metrics on a linux system